By Andrew Ward

 Not surprisingly, cannabis microdosing entered into the discussion not long after.
 By the turn of the 2020s, both microdosing practices grew to have their loyal proponents, including many outside of the tech world.

-Since its introduction, cannabis microdosing has garnered its fair share of supporters.
+Since its introduction, cannabis microdosing has garnered its fair share of enthusiasts.
 Increased consumer demand and growing cannabis legalization led to waves of products hitting the market.
 Still, we lack enough studies to conclude or disprove its existence.
 As such, for now, we continue to rely on the studies we do have and anecdotal evidence.

 What we do know is that microdosing is a popular choice among many cannabis consumers for a variety of reasons.
 With several methods to choose from, just about anyone seeking a smaller dose of cannabis can get in on the action.